AyoubEttalbi/Centre-Red-city/TikoSchool_Project_Analysis.md

 The project follows a modern, tightly-integrated monolithic architecture.
 It masterfully combines the power of a server-side framework with the fluidity of a client-side SPA, with Inertia.js acting as the critical link.

 *   **Backend (Laravel):**
     *   Laravel serves as the robust PHP backend, handling all core business logic.
-It manages database interactions via its **Eloquent ORM** (e.g., `Student`, `Teacher`, `Invoice` models), handles user authentication, dispatches jobs to queues (like sending WhatsApp messages via `SendMessage`), defines application routes, and processes all incoming requests in its **Controllers**.
+It manages database interactions via its **Eloquent ORM** (e.g., `Student`, `Teacher`, `Invoice`, `TeacherMembershipPayment` models), handles user authentication, dispatches jobs to queues (like sending WhatsApp messages via `SendMessage`), defines application routes, and processes all incoming requests in its **Controllers**.
+    *   **Key Services:** The `TeacherMembershipPaymentService` handles complex payment distribution logic, while `MembershipStatsService` manages membership analytics and `StudentMovementService` tracks student enrollment changes.

 *   **Frontend (React & Inertia.js):**
     *   The frontend is a true **Single-Page Application** built with React, located in `resources/js/`.
 User interactions (like filling a form or clicking a link) are captured by Inertia's frontend adapter (`@inertiajs/react`).